GameplayJDK/scrape-node-js/README.md

 ## Installation

-Edit `configuration.json` so it suits your needs.
+Create a `configuration.json` file and edit it so it suits your needs.

+You can find an example configuration in `example_configuration.json`.

 ```bash
 # Install required dependencies